Payment and collection of fees policy

 Families need to:

-• provide correct bank details and authorisation for direct debit, unless alternative payment methods have been arranged
+• provide correct bank details and authorise the direct debit

-• complete and lodge a funded kindergarten place declaration form (available from Early Learning Victoria centres) if applying to have their child complete their funded kindergarten program at the Early Learning Victoria centre.
-This will enable Early Learning Victoria to apply the Free Kinder subsidy on families’ behalf, if applicable.
+• complete a funded kindergarten place declaration form (available from Early Learning Victoria centres) if they want their child to access funded kindergarten at the Early Learning Victoria centre.
+This allows Early Learning Victoria to receive the Free Kinder subsidy and pass it on to the family, reducing their out-of-pocket fees.

-• registering with Centrelink and lodging a claim for CCS/ACCS, as relevant
+• register with Centrelink and lodge a claim for CCS/ACCS, as relevant

-• providing accurate income estimates and any other required information to Centrelink, so that their subsidy can be calculated and applied correctly
+• provide accurate income estimates and any other required information to Centrelink, so that their subsidy can be calculated and applied correctly

-• reading and accepting the Complying Written Arrangement with Early Learning Victoria (or alternative enrolment arrangement)
+• read and accept the Complying Written Arrangement (or an alternative enrolment arrangement)

-• confirming the enrolment notice sent by Centrelink, so that CCS/ACCS payments can be calculated and processed
+• confirm the enrolment notice sent by Centrelink, so that CCS/ACCS payments can be calculated and processed

-• ensuring their child physically attends the Early Learning Victoria centre on the first booked day of their enrolment, unless an approved reason applies under Family Assistance Law (for example, illness evidenced by a medical certificate).
+• ensure their child physically attends the Early Learning Victoria centre on the first booked day of their enrolment, unless an approved reason applies under Family Assistance Law (e.g. illness evidenced by a medical certificate).
 This is because CCS will not be paid for absences before the first day of physical attendance, unless an approved reason applies, meaning families will be charged full fees for those absent days

 In addition, families also need to remember to:

-• update any of the above details as soon as possible if they change, to enable accurate calculation and processing of fee payments, and to avoid problems such as failed direct debit payments or CCS/ACCS overpayments
+• update any of the above details as soon as possible if they change.
+This means we can accurately calculate and process of fee payments, and avoid problems such as failed direct debit payments or CCS/ACCS overpayments

 • contact their centre director if they have questions or are unclear about any of the fee payment policies, procedures or processes

-• ensure they have sufficient funds available in their account each fortnight to enable direct debit payments to be processed
+• ensure they have enough money in their bank account each fortnight to enable direct debit payments to be processed

 • contact their centre director immediately to arrange payment if they receive a notification that a payment has not been processed (has ‘bounced’ or failed due to insufficient funds or incorrect bank details)

-• contact their centre director as soon as possible if they anticipate any difficulties in meeting fee payments, require alternative payment methods, or are experiencing financial hardship.
+• contact their centre director as soon as possible if they are having any difficulties in meeting fee payments, require alternative payment methods, or are experiencing financial hardship.

 4. Information for staff